codecraftsuk/web-dev-bootcamp/README.md

 ---
 <a name="week-0"></a>
 ### [Week 0: Introduction](week_0)
+Students will learn about the course overview, objectives, and expectations.
+They will also be introduced to the tools and resources they will be using throughout the course.

 <a name="week-1"></a>
 ### [Week 1: Git](week_1)
+In this week, students will learn about version control and the basics of Git.
+They will learn how to create and manage repositories, make commits, and work with branches.

 <a name="week-2"></a>
 ### [Week 2: HTML/CSS](week_2)
+In this week, students will learn about the basics of HTML and CSS.
+They will learn how to create and structure web pages, and use CSS to style them.

 <a name="week-3"></a>
 ### [Week 3: JavaScript](week_3)
+In this week, students will be introduced to the basics of JavaScript.
+They will learn about variables, data types, control flow, and functions.

 <a name="week-4"></a>
 ### [Week 4: Milestone 1 - HTML/CSS/JS Project](week_4)
+In this week, students will work on their first project using the skills they have learned in HTML, CSS and JavaScript.
+They will learn how to build a complete web application using these technologies.

 <a name="week-5"></a>
 ### [Week 5: React](week_5)
+In this week, students will learn about React, a popular JavaScript library for building user interfaces.
+They will learn how to create reusable components, manage state and props, and work with hooks.

 <a name="week-6"></a>
 ### [Week 6: Milestone 2 - React Project](week_6)
+In this week, students will work on a project using React.
+They will learn how to build a complete web application using React and the skills they have learned.

 <a name="week-7"></a>
 ### [Week 7: Python](week_7)
+In this week, students will be introduced to the Python programming language.
+They will learn about variables, data types, control flow, and functions.

 <a name="week-8"></a>
 ### [Week 8: Django](week_8)
+In this week, students will learn about Django, a popular web framework for building web applications in Python.
+They will learn how to create views, models, and templates and how to handle forms and authentication.

 <a name="week-9"></a>
 ### [Week 9: Databases](week_9)
+In this week, students will learn about databases and how they are used in web applications.
+They will learn how to interact with databases using SQL and how to use Django's built-in database models.

 <a name="week-10"></a>
 ### [Week 10: Front End/Back End Integration](week_10)
+In this week, students will learn how to integrate the front end and back end of a web application.
+They will learn about RESTful API and how to make requests to the server.

 <a name="week-11"></a>
 ### [Week 11: CI/CD with GitHub Actions](week_11)
+In this week, students will learn about continuous integration and continuous deployment with GitHub Actions.
+They will learn how to set up a workflow to automate the testing and deployment of their code.

 <a name="week-12"></a>
 ### [Week 12: Final Project](week_12)
+In this week, students will work on their final project.
+They will apply all the skills and knowledge they have learned throughout the course to create a complete web application.
+They will also present their project to the class and receive feedback.

 # FAQ